Chat

 Actions Taken

-• Extracted and preserved the shared-thread context into a structured intake artifact.
+• Extracted and reviewed the shared-thread context as private intake evidence.

 • Captured concrete guidance signals from the assistant response: public experimentation, technical fluency, network proximity, and narrative positioning.